mikemajara/notion-cms/packages/notion-cms/docs/03-type-generation.md

 records[0].InvalidProperty // ❌ TypeScript error
 ```

-## Database Keys
+## Database Keys vs Database IDs

+Understanding the difference between these terms is important:

+- **Database ID**: The 32-character hexadecimal string from Notion (e.g., `a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6`).
+Used when generating types.
+- **Database Key**: The generated TypeScript identifier used in queries (e.g., `eRPDataSourceClients`).
+Created from your database/data source name.

-The generator creates a "database key" from your database name.
+The generator creates a "database key" from your database/data source name.
 The key:

 - Removes special characters
 - Converts spaces to camelCase